5monkeys/djedi-cms/djedi-react/README.md

 When `Node` or `Nodes` is used as _output:_

 - `uri` is an absolute URI, such as `i18n://en-us@home/title.txt`.
-- `value` is the final value, and supposed to always exist.
-The final value can be the default value, or a value entered by the user in the admin sidebar.
+- `value` is the final value, if any.
+The final value can be the default value (if any), or a value entered by the user in the admin sidebar.
 It can also be transformed (such as markdown→HTML).

 ##### `djedi.injectAdmin(): Promise<boolean>`